Child Safety and Protection Month: Is Your Child Safe?

 - Follow laws regarding child passenger safety.
 Use the correct car seat for your child’s size, make sure older kids are wearing their seatbelt, and don’t let children sit in the front seat until they are 13.

 Playgrounds are made for children.
 But between the equipment and the number of kids running around, there is a risk for injury.
-There are more than 200,000 playground-related injuries to children each year.
+There are more than 200,000 playground-related injuries to children each year in the United States.
 About 45% of these injuries are severe and include fractures, internal injuries, concussions, dislocations, and amputations.
 Most playground injuries occur at schools and daycare centers.
 If your child gets injured on a dangerous playground at a public place, childcare center, or school, you may have a premises liability case.

 Playground Safety Tips:

 - Watch that your child is using the equipment properly.
 Things like walking on a slide or climbing on top of the monkey bars present fall risks.